leehaesung/iotf-rtd/docs/devices/device_mgmt/requests.rst

 - The action ``firmware/update``
 - The list of devices to receive the image, all of the same device type.
+- Optional The URI for the firmware image
+- Optional verifier string to validate the image
+- Optional firmware name
+- Optional firmware version

 Here is an example request: